pppest/devault-tx-tests/README.md

 Tx tests for devaultcore

  DeVault wallet tx tests script by pest

- the script requires a address with lots of devault to start with.
- for testnet2 you can start with this:
- "peace loyal duck burden climb bright hint little ribbon near depth stick"
- it then uses this address to
- sends num_inputs to a new address in a new wallet and then
- send amount*num_inputs/num_outputs to num_outputs addresses.
+USAGE: ./tx-tests.sh git_branch build_flags

+will clone and build devault core from git_branch with build_flags
+then populate the wallet with the needed utxo
+then make a receiving wallet and start the tests
+for each test it ill create a new wallet and populate it with utxo for
+for the inputs and then send the outputs to new addresses in receiving_wallet
- amount set in configuration is send in each input and then
+the number of inputs and outputs, the amount send in each output and other seetings
- the total amount of inputs is divided by num_outputs when send.
- notice that bash doesnt like float so only whole int amounts are sent.
- so the total amount of inputs must be large enough to cover atleast 1 dvt+fee pr output.
- fee set in configuration is added to amount when send to send_address.
- can give balance when sendind if input txs hasnt been confirmed so dont set wait time too low.
+can be set in the configuration in the top of the file

+ let me know if you prefer to set the configuration as commandline options

  logs output to: dvt-tests-DATE-TIME.log

  pest